sgrava/Predict-credit-card-fraud-with-scikit/Predicting_credit_card_approval/README.md

 # Credit card approval w/ scikit-learn

-Developing a simple machine learning model with scikit-learn to predict if the request for a credic card will be approved by the bank.
+<p>Developing a simple machine learning model with scikit-learn to predict if the request for a credit card will be approved by the bank, with 85% accuracy.</p>

+<strong>Tags:</strong> Importing & cleaning, Data Manipulation, Machine Learning, scikit-learn, Applied Finance

 Results are presented in a python notebook.